methodphoto/themincricketclub/2018/middleton-stoney.md

 game: Middleton Stoney v The Min
 location: Middleton Park
 date: 22/04/2018
-report: The Min won the toss and inserted Middleton Stoney who scored 188-7.
-The Min replied with 107-8 when time ran out
+report: The Min won the toss and inserted Middleton Stoney who scored 188 for 7 wkts.
+The Min replied with 107 for 8 wkts when time ran out
 result: Match Drawn
 next: kingstonian
 parent: 2018 Fixtures